Alissonjra/alissonjra/README.md

 ### Hi there 👋

-### 😀Seeking knowledge all the time and learning every day!
+### Seeking knowledge all the time and learning every day!

 - :computer:   ReactJS, Node, React Native, Typescript